Explore more blogs

 Step 3: Consider strengths and weaknesses 💪

 Your nonprofit’s strengths and weaknesses affect every part of your fundraising strategy.
-Use the following questions to examine donors' experiences, your communications, and how donors react to your current fundraising activities:
+Use the following questions to examine donor experiences, your communications, and organizational capacity:

-• Do you have a diverse fundraising strategy?
+• Do you have a large enough donor base and a diverse fundraising strategy?

-• Do you have a recurring donor or membership program?
+• Are you using a recurring donor or membership program?

 Step 4: Identify opportunities and threats 🔮

-• Do you offer donors multiple payment options?
+• Do you offer donors multiple payment options and a mobile-friendly website and donation tools?

 • How do you promote your online donation pages?